Beware of Eric Dalius’ New Ponzi Scheme Disguised as MemeGames

 Conclusion

-Ernie Dalius seems to have struck again with his MemeGames yet another heinous scam looking like a competitive gaming site.
+Ernie Dalius seems to have struck again with his Eric Dalius MemeGames Scam yet another heinous scam looking like a competitive gaming site.
 Taking advantage of MemeCoins mania and the interest in luxury items, which, as the case of Dalius demonstrates, can cause spiraling losses for many investors.
 Better public awareness and educating people on these various schemes are critical in avoiding further victimization by such intricate frauds.

 Concerned citizens should visit the SEC or their local financial regulating agency for more information or to report such cases.
 Get the latest updates from the financial markets and shield yourself from unscrupulous scams.